alvivar/bite/README.md

     s data.author.name Andrés Villalobos
     s data.author.twitter matnesis

-This way you can use **b** to get a list of keys and values from the children of a particular key, separated by the byte 0.
+This way you can use **k** to get a list of keys and values from the children of a particular key, separated by the byte 0.

     b data.author